mvysny/mvysny.github.io/_posts/2024-12-20-good-old-games.md

 The games are usually available as `.d64` Floppy Disk images which you can mount to the diskette drive "8" via Vice's UI.
 Then, type in `LOAD "*",8,1` and enjoy the game!

+> Note: when running from Ubuntu Linux running on UTM, you may need to disable the 3d acceleration
+> otherwise the emulator will only show a blank screen.

 ## Amiga 500

 You can get the emulator by installing